 Neck: The neck is strong and muscular, relatively long and slightly arched.
 Proportionate in size to the head and without loose skin.

 Topline: The withers are higher than and sloping into the lower back.
 The back is straight, very strongly developed without sag or roach and relatively short.

 Body: The entire body should appear to be well-coordinated yet muscular and solid.
 The back is broad and straight, strongly boned, and well developed.

 Serious Faults: Spooking at strange sights or sounds, along with tucking under of tail.

 The shoulder blades are long and obliquely angled, laid flat and not placed forward.
 The upper arm joins the shoulder blade at about a right angle.

-Shoulders: Near to equal in length, well muscled, ideal angle being 110 degree; scapula are long, obliquely set, laid back at about 30 degrees.
+Shoulders: Near to equal in length, the well-muscled, ideal angle being 110 degrees; scapula are long, obliquely set, laid back at about 30 degrees.

 Forefeet: Straight, rounded, compact; toes well arched; pads are thick and black.

 The whole assembly of the thigh, viewed from the side, is broad, with both upper and lower thigh well muscled, forming as nearly as possible a right angle.